Copy an instance to a Sandbox instance

 Next steps after copying an instance

 The newly created copy instance is placed in administration mode.
-Only those with Dynamics 365 System Administrator or System Customizer security roles can sign in and manage the copy instance.
-Regular Dynamics 365 users cannot sign in and use the copy instance.
+Only those with Customer Engagement apps System Administrator or System Customizer security roles can sign in and manage the copy instance.
+Regular Customer Engagement apps users cannot sign in and use the copy instance.

 Background operations are disabled in the copy instance.
 Disabled operations include workflows and synchronization with Microsoft Exchange.

 You should review the status of application components in the copy instance with external connections such as Yammer, email, plug-ins, custom workflow activities, etc. Review these and consider what action to take:

 Disable the component.

 Redirect the component to another service instance such as one running Exchange or SharePoint.

 Do nothing – leave the component as is in the copy instance.
 For example, you might decide to allow Yammer posting to both the copy and Production instances.

 Here are some possible application components in the copy instance that could have external connections and therefore could impact services with the same connections in your Production instance.

 Email.
 A mailbox cannot be synced with two different instances.
 For a full copy instance, the user mailboxes in the copy instance must be disabled so the mailboxes do not attempt to send or receive email, or track appointments, contacts, or tasks.
 Set synchronization for the following to None.